A: It's not really known how long DVDs will last,

 transfers, and why my prices are lower than the large London based

 companies.
-It's also the reason I can put more time and effort into
+It's also the reason I can put more time and effort

-your transfers, because I take pride in getting the best possible
+transfers, because I take pride in getting the best possible

-prices, not fancy packaging that some companies include "free".
+that some companies include "free".
+Smaller jobs are often done

-Smaller jobs are often done same day, no need to wait three weeks like a
+same day, no need to wait three weeks like a certain company in Glasgow

-flexibility, I will always try to help if you have special requirements.
+known to do.
+You also get flexibility, I will always try to help

 We have a new

-supply your details.
+your

 I don't do cine film transfers, but can recommend Chris at Save

-Those
+Those Memories

-Memories who do.
+who do.

-Though I will handle work from across the globe, if you are looking for
+Though I will handle work from across the globe, if you are looking

 a Video tape to DVD Conversion Service within Australia then do